 - Accompaniment and referrals around medical, legal and immigration issues.

 - Outreach and public education around the issues faced by survivors of war, rape and torture.

 - Raising awareness and sensitivity to the issues of immigrant and refugee womyn and their families.

 - Opportunities to talk with other womyn on issues that are important to the womyn in their communities.

 - Opportunities to set up informal support networks in their communities.

-We believe supporting the survivors of wartime violence against women is essential to our work.
+We believe supporting the survivors of wartime violence against womyn is essential to our work.
 We provide a holistic approach in cooperation with organizations, communities and families.
 If you come for support, your privacy and feeling of safety are our first concern.